bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ### Filtering based on an array field

 Any field in the document can be an array value, as in the example `string [] Categories`.
-In MongoDB, we can define filtering based on array field using the `Any*` criterion.
+In MongoDB, we can define filtering based on an array field using the `Any*` criterion.

 ```csharp
 // products of this category